ripta/rt/README.md

 - YAML, JSON, and GOB support multiple documents in one stream.
 - EDN decoding forces stringification of map keys, and does not yet support the entire EDN spec, e.g., `{:foo #{a 2}}` still trips up the converter.
+- Logfmt does not support nested maps.
+Each log line is treated as a separate document.

 Resulting diff currently only in unified diff of YAML (see example).